gwen-interpreter/gwen-web/README.md

   Scenario: the first result should open a Gwen page
       Given the first match can be located by css selector ".r > a" When I click the first match
-       Then the current URL should start with "https://github.com/gwen-interpreter/gwen"
+       Then the current URL should contain "gwen-interpreter"
 ```
 ..with [no Page Objects](https://gweninterpreter.wordpress.com/2016/03/08/nopageobjects-theres-no-long-way-to-go-were-already-there/) or Selenium coding required!